chipsalliance/Surelog/src/README.md

 * When in the Surelog/build directory, run one of the following:

-* dist/Release/surelog -help
+* bin/surelog -help

-* dist/Release/surelog -writepp -parse ../tests/UnitElabBlock/top.v
+* bin/surelog -writepp -parse ../tests/UnitElabBlock/top.v

-* dist/Release/hellosureworld ../tests/UnitElabBlock/top.v -parse -mutestdout
+* bin/hellosureworld ../tests/UnitElabBlock/top.v -parse -mutestdout

-* dist/Release/hellouhdm ../tests/OneFF/dut.v -d uhdm
+* bin/hellouhdm ../tests/OneFF/dut.v -d uhdm -d coveruhdm -elabuhdm

 ### Create your own executable with the libsurelog.a library